 Exploring Nusa Lembongan and Nusa Ceningan

 The next day, we decide to explore Nusa Lembongan and Nusa Ceningan by foot.
-I’m not gonna go into detail about that because there is a more in-depth blog post about it coming out soon.
+I’m not gonna go into detail about that because I have a more in-depth blog post about it.
 But I can tell you it was an adventure.

 We make our way to Mushroom Bay, pass by Devil’s Tear, spend some time on Dream Beach.
 Then, we walk along a long and abandoned beach until we get to the yellow bridge that connects Nusa Lembongan and Nusa Ceningan.
 Once we get to Nusa Ceningan, we are hungry (and probably slightly dehydrated) so we have lunch there.
 Afterward, we continue on to the Blue Lagoon and to some amazing viewpoints.